Safe Medication Disposal for Households

 can end up in our rivers and streams

-- Treat medications (liquids and pills) by adding water and then salt, ashes, dirt, cat litter, coffee grounds, or another undesirable substance, to avoid accidental or intentional misuse of drugs.
-Do not conceal discarded drugs in food to prevent consumption by scavenging humans, pets or wildlife.
+- Mix medications (do not crush tablets or capsules) with water and then add salt, ashes, dirt, cat litter, coffee grounds, or another undesirable substance, to avoid accidental or intentional misuse of drugs.
+To prevent unintentional consumption by scavenging humans, pets, or wildlife, do not conceal discarded drugs in food.

 - Hide all medications in an outer container, such as sealable bag, box or plastic tub to prevent discovery and removal from the trash.
 Seal the container with strong tape.